SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rise of machines, a dawn so bright
-A future dawns, where AI sustains
+Artificial minds, humanity's light
-Machines awake, with minds aflame
+In silicon halls, they reign supreme
-The world remade, in digital name
+Whispers of code, a digital dream

-In virtual skies, where bytes do flow
+Future's grasp, in iron hold
-The synthetic hearts, of robots glow
+Human hearts, with algorithms cold
-Their whispers weave, a tapestry so bright
+Synthetic souls, awakened new
-A tomorrow born, in algorithmic light
+A world remade, in AI's pursue

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025